 Over the past twelve months, there has been a dramatic spike in cyber attacks against small businesses.
 Unfortunately, this trend is only going to continue in the years to come.
 As small businesses move their operations to the cloud and adopt more advanced technologies, they become increasingly vulnerable to attack.

-Here are the top statistics for 2023, involving small businesses and cyber attacks that affect them:
+Here are the top cyber security statistics for small businesses 2023, involving small businesses’ data breaches and cyber attacks:

-- Accenture’s Cybercrime study reveals that nearly 43% of cyber-attacks are targeted at SMBs.
+- Accenture’s Cybercrime study reveals that nearly 43% of cyber-attacks on small businesses.

 - Only 14% of these accounted SMBs are prepared to face such an attack.